rivethealth/rules_javascript/docs/javascript.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Module type
+## Module

 The module type is requested using the `//javascript:module` setting.

+Language version is requested using the `//javascript:language` setting.

 Examples:

-- It is set via transform by `nodejs_binary` to be `node`
+- Module type is set via transform by `nodejs_binary` to be `node`
-- It is used by the `ts_library` to set the `module` compiler option.
+- Module type is used by the `ts_library` to set the `module` compiler option.

 `js_library` does not enforce that files adhere to this requirement, or automatically transform them.
-Modules should already be in a format compatible with the final runtime/bundler.
+Modules should already be in a verion and format compatible with the final bundler or runtime.

 ## Example